 If that makes your head spin, it gets even weirder.
 Your vocal cords (known to linguists as “vocal folds”) are not the only structures in your throat that can vibrate enough to be heard.
 There’s another pair of tissues slightly higher up in the throat known as the false folds; these, along with various other protrusions of cartilage and tissue, can be manipulated, with practice, to make other pitches in addition to the one produced by the vocal folds.
 So not only can accomplished throat singers combine a single fundamental with an overtone melody, he can actually create two or three simultaneous fundamentals.
 I get a sore throat just thinking about it.

 Although Huun-Huur-Tu is the best-known group of traditional Tuvan Throat Singers, there’s another Tuvan who has taken the art down a different path.
-A singer named Ondar combines Tuvan throat-singing techniques with modern instruments and pop stylings that sound familiar to western ears.
+A singer named Kongar-ol Ondar combines Tuvan throat-singing techniques with modern instruments and pop stylings that sound familiar to western ears.
 While some critics feel he has corrupted a beautiful art form, a more charitable view is that he has helped to make throat singing more accessible and understandable to an audience that would otherwise not accept it.
-Ondar was featured in the documentary Genghis Blues, and has music available on Apple’s iTunes Music Store—a sure sign of popular acceptance.
+Ondar was featured in the documentary Genghis Blues, and has music available on the usual streaming services—a sure sign of popular acceptance.

 Scientific research has shown that there’s nothing unique to the anatomy or physiology of Tuvans’ vocal tracts; anyone, given the proper training, can learn throat singing.
-It is, however, very challenging, and not likely to win you a lot of votes on American Idol.
-But there are some things in life that are worth experiencing for their sheer wonder. —Joe Kissell
+It is, however, quite challenging, and not likely to win you a lot of votes on America’s Got Talent—seriously, it’s been tried.
+But there are some things in life that are worth experiencing for their sheer wonder.